 Form of distribution.
-If the death benefit payable to a beneficiary does not exceed \$5,000, then the benefit may only be paid as a lump-sum.
+Subject to the terms of the funding vehicle, f the death benefit payable to a beneficiary does not exceed \$5,000, then the benefit may only be paid as a lump-sum.
 If the death benefit exceeds \$5,000, your beneficiary may elect to have the death benefit paid in:

-- a single lump-sum payment - installments over a period of not more than the assumed life expectancy of your beneficiary - partial withdrawals of at least \$1,000 - an annuity periodic payments over the life of your spouse or beneficiary
+- a single lump-sum payment

+- installments over a period of not more than the assumed life expectancy of your beneficiary

+- partial withdrawals of at least \$1,000